Table of Contents

 |Contributions to church||3,830|

 For the period before your father's death, depreciate the property using the same method, basis, and life used by your parents in previous years.
-They used the mid-month convention, so the amount deductible for three and a half months is $547.
+They used the mid-month convention, so the amount deductible for 3 1/2 months is $547.
 (This brings the total depreciation to $23,906 ($23,359 + $547) at the time of your father's death.)

 For the period after your father's death, you must make two computations.

 Your mother's cost basis ($45,000) minus one-half of the amount allocated to the land ($7,500) is her depreciable basis ($37,500) for half of the property.
 She continues to use the same life and depreciation method as was originally used for the property.
-The amount deductible for the remaining eight and a half months is $664.
+The amount deductible for the remaining 8 1/2 months is $664.